opoloo/manuskript/README.md

 `mkdocs gh-deploy -c`

 ## Deployment

-**Notice:** Add your publickey to the ~/.ssh/authorized_keys file on the magmapool server if you want to be able to connect via pubkey authentication.
+**Notice:** Add your publickey to the *~/.ssh/authorized_keys* file on the server if you want to be able to connect via pubkey authentication.

 ```